 Just about all segments of the Ice Age Trail that cross public lands remain open for hiking during hunting season, including the Chequamegon-Nicolet National Forest, state and county forests and state parks.

 Hunting is allowed in most state parks and State Ice Age Trail Areas (SIATAs) from Nov.
 15 to Dec.
 15 and from April 1 to the Tuesday nearest May 3.
-In these locations, no hunting or trapping is allowed within 100 yards of the Ice Age Trail.
+Within the boundaries of these State lands, no hunting or trapping is allowed within 100 yards of the Ice Age Trail.
 Note that the 100-yard rule does not necessarily apply to other trails in state parks, nor does it apply to other state properties such as state wildlife areas, state forests or state fisheries, or private properties adjacent to these SIATAs.

 Visit the Wisconsin DNR’s Hunting and Trapping in State Parks page for more information and for hunting and trapping maps for each state park and SIATA.